jdcloudcom/en/documentation/Cloud-Security/Endpoint-Security/Getting-Started/Getting-Started.md

 - ### I.    Applicable Scope

-  Endpoint Security product is only applicable to JD Cloud virtual machines and it is not applicable to both virtual machines of other cloud vendors and physical machines.
+  Endpoint Security product is only applicable to JD Cloud virtual machines and it is not applicable to both Virtual Machines of other cloud vendors and physical machines.
 Please confirm that Endpoint Security package is installed and running on JD Cloud virtual machines.

   ### II.
 Official Download Link